Hidden vibrational bistability revealed by intrinsic fluctuations of a carbon nanotube

-To relate the above minimalistic model to Eqs.~(\ref{eq:radial}) and (\ref{eq:nff}) we should consider how the parameters of these equations depend on $V_\mathrm{sd}$.
+To link the above phenomenology to Eqs.~\eqref{eq:radial} and \eqref{eq:nff} we should consider how the parameters of these equations depend on $V_\mathrm{sd}$.
 A major factor is the $V_\mathrm{sd}$-dependence of $\gamma_\mathrm{nlf}$, since this parameter becomes negative and, moreover, exceeds $2\Gamma^{1/2}$ in the absolute value.
 It should be noted that the linear friction coefficient $\Gamma$ also depends on $V_\mathrm{sd}$, as reported in \cite{Urgell2020}.
-Overall, these dependences should be nonmonotonic to allow for both the onset and the disappearance of the bistability with the increasing $V_\mathrm{sd}$.

-The analysis simplifies if the range of $V_\mathrm{sd}$ in which the zero-amplitude state coexists with the vibrational state is narrow.
+Overall, \MD{$\gamma_\mathrm{nlf}$} should be non-monotonic \MD{as a function of $V_\mathrm{sd}$} to allow for both the onset and the disappearance of the bistability with the increasing $V_\mathrm{sd}$.
+The analysis simplifies for the gate voltage $V_g$ where the range of $V_\mathrm{sd}$ in which the zero-amplitude state co-exists with the vibrational state is narrow.
 In this case one can approximate